-My current teaching includes Youth Work specific units, generic community studies units, and a cross Faculty Research unit for honours and Masters students.
+My current teaching includes Youth Work specific units, generic community studies units, and across school research units for honours and Masters students.

 - CSV3116 Ethics in Human Services

 Trudi Cooper has over three decades of professional experience as a practitioner and educator in Youth and Community Work in the UK and Australia.
 She is currently Leader of the Social Program Evaluation Unit and a previous Coordinator of the Youth Work Studies degree program at Edith Cowan University.

 Trudi has been involved with in-service training and workplace based learning and assessment since 1981 when she became involved with designing implementing and assessing part time youth worker training programs as part of her work for Lancashire County Council.
 Since 1994 she has been developing portfolio-based

 assessment for workplace based university learning.

 - 1991-present: Associate Professor in Youth Work.
 Leader of the Social Program Innovation Research and Evaluation research group at Edith Cowan University.
 Leadership and contribution to coordination of the Youth work major, contribution to other social science programs as required

 - 1987-1991: Lecturer in Community & Youth Studies St Martins’ College, Lancaster, England

 - 1981-1989: Youth worker, Youth work trainer Lancashire County Council, England

 Some of this work has been reported in publications including: